 Tips for Dewatering

-- It is essential to pick the proper discharge area
+- It is essential to evaluate the proper discharge area

 - Ensure you get rid of contaminated water correctly

-- Properly analyse the water table condition before selecting a dewatering technique.
+- Properly analyse soil reports including depth of the standing water table before selecting a dewatering plan.